martinphellwig/ts_data/site/articles/modi_vivendi.rst

 What is more me, is the theme of self sufficiency, so I went along with that.
-But I did not want to put it under my personal youtube channel, as I reserve that for private videos of and for my friends/family.
+But I did not want to put it under my personal youtube channel, as I reserve that for private videos of for my friends/family.
 So I looked into how I can create another channel but still linking it to my primary account.
 Well you can do that by creating a Google Plus page.
 So I did that and subsequently created a channel under it.

-After that I looked into cameras and I could not find a cheap HD one that would allow mee to plug in an external microphone, which is important for me because I find my own voice is irritating, especially combined with bad internal microphones.
+After that I looked into cameras and I could not find a cheap HD one that would allow me to plug in an external microphone, which is important for me because I find my own voice is irritating, especially combined with bad internal microphones.
 Also one of my pet peeves is wind noise on videos made outdoors.